 Finding parking in one of the biggest cities in Illinois can be incredibly frustrating.
 Here are some tips to help your parking experience go much smoother:

 - Find parking garages in advance.
 Garage parking is common around popular attractions.
-You will be able to find garages near major venues, such as the Millennium Lakeside Garages near Millennium Park and the Grand Park South or Grant Park North Garages.
+You can find garages near major venues, such as the Millennium Lakeside Garages near Millennium Park and the Grand Park South or Grant Park North Garages.
 Book parking in advance, especially on game day or a holiday.

 - Pay attention to street parking signs.
 Read parking signs carefully, especially if you’re in a metropolitan area.
 Parking outside of certain hours can get you a ticket.